-Max Duggan and TCU stun No. 9 Longhorns again 33-31
+Max Duggan and TCU beat No. 9 Longhorns again 33-31

 THE TAKEAWAY

-TCU: Duggan’s play gives TCU hope the Horned Frogs may be able to compete for the Big 12 title.
+TCU: Duggan’s play and a rugged defensive effort after an opening loss to Iowa State gives TCU hope the Horned Frogs may be able to compete for the Big 12 title.
 Duggan was sharp on throws early and late, and had the stamina to find the moves and the speed for the late touchdown even after getting hit hard several times during the game.

 Texas: The Longhorns now find themselves in a fight to get to the Big 12 title game with a huge game against Oklahoma next week.
 Ehlinger can’t do everything for the Longhorns every week.
 The defense was much better this week and held the Horned Frogs to field goals instead of touchdowns on several key drives, but broke when it mattered at the end.

-“I need to have deep conversation with our leadeship council and find out the psyche of our team,” Texas coach Tom Herman said.
+“I need to have deep conversation with our leadership council and find out the psyche of our team,” Texas coach Tom Herman said.
 “We’ve got to find a way to make sure that whatever it is that caused the breakdowns today doesn’t happen again’.”

 POLL IMPLICATIONS